jvanev/jconfig/README.md

     // ]
 }
 ```

+> **DependsOn.key:** If `DeveloperConfig.developerMode` is not used anywhere else in your project, you can safely
+> remove it and use `@DependsOn(key = "DeveloperMode")` instead.
+In this case, `DeveloperMode`'s value will be read
+> from the configuration file without the need for an intermediate parameter declaration.

 > **Note:** By default, the `value` parameter of `@DependsOn` is set to `true`, emulating a boolean-style comparison,
 > so technically the declaration of `@DependsOn.value` in the example above is redundant.